Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial6.md

 ## Investigation 1: File Transfer (Secure Copy)

-**ATTENTION**

-**This online tutorial will be required to be completed by Friday in week 8 by midnight to obtain a grade of 2% towards this course**
+**ATTENTION: This online tutorial will be required to be completed by Friday in week 8 by midnight to obtain a grade of 2% towards this course**

 The **SSH** package on your _home computer_ and on the _Matrix Linux server_
 contain a **suite** (i.e. collection) of secure utilities including **ssh** and **scp**.